Sahiljosan/Microsoft-Azure/DP- 100 Set-up/Create Compute Cluster and Compute Instance.md

-## Create Compute Cluster and Compute Instance.md
+## Create Compute Cluster and Compute Instance

 Compute resource is among the most expensive resources. <br><br>
 Let go to the Azure Machine Learning Studio and Create Compute Cluster for the designer <br><br>